 Highlighting Black players throughout Buffalo Sabres history

-In honor of Black History Month, I wanted to pick up where I left off last February in highlighting some of the great Black players who have skated for the Buffalo Sabres in the team’s history.
-Previously covered: Mike Grier, Val James, Tony McKegney & Grant Fuhr.
+In honor of Black History Month, we’re continuing to highlight some of the great Black players who have skated for the Buffalo Sabres in the team’s history.
+Previously covered: Mike Grier, Val James, Tony McKegney, Grant Fuhr & Jean-Luc Grand Pierre.